xmos/lib_xua/doc/rst/sw_spdif_rx.rst

 Usage and Integration
 ---------------------

-Since S/PDIF is a digital steam the devices master clock must be synchronised to it.
+Since S/PDIF is a digital stream, the device's master clock must be synchronised to it.
 This is typically done with an external device.
 See `Clock Recovery` (:ref:`usb_audio_sec_clock_recovery`).

 .. note::